KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 6, Summary.md

 26) [Map visualisations](https://tinyurl.com/y2y7pfbj) for selected highlights in which locations and places play key roles.<br/>

 ## [Part 4, Images](Part%204%2C%20Images.html)
-In this article I showed which new functionalities *for individual highlight images* are available as a result of the project, including
+In this article I showed which new functionalities *for individual highlight images* are available now that they are part of the Wikimedia infrastructure.
+These include

 27) Image downloads in various resolutions.<br/>
 28) [File level descriptive metadata](https://commons.wikimedia.org/wiki/File:Atlas_Van_der_Hagen-KW1049B12_002-HISPANIAE_ET_PORTUGALIAE_REGNA.jpeg#Summary) including<br/>